truonghust918/fcm-node/README.md

 ## Changelog

-1.0.3 bugfix with UTF-8 enconding and chunked-encoding transfers
+1.0.4 bugfix with UTF-8 enconding and chunk-encoded transfers